 1. Task Requirements and Specifications

 The first way to know the right tool for the job is through the task requirement and specification.
-The task requirement and specification will always state the detail of the task, task procedure and sometimes tools expected to be used.
+The task requirement and specification will always state the details of the task, the task procedure, and sometimes the tools expected to be used.

 2. User Skill Level and Experience

 We cannot rule out the place of skill and experience in any job.
-Every job is dynamic and in the course of a job they may be a situation that needs to be handled which may not have been captured in the task requirement and specification, here is where the employee need to showcase his skill level and experience.
+Every job is dynamic, and in the course of a job, there may be a situation that needs to be handled that may not have been captured in the task requirement and specification.
+Here is where the employee needs to showcase their skill level and experience.

 This is why employee awareness training is very important.